mcgunit/sequencePredictor/README.md

 ## Run server

 The server is a NodeJS server with a plain simple html server side rendered front-end.
 No dependencies or heavy webpacks needed.
 The server will listen on 0.0.0.0 and port 30001.
-This can be changes in the server.js file.
+This can be changed in the config.js file.

 To run the server use the command: